-Parents/carers must not gather on the playground or at the school gates.
+Parents/carers must not gather on the playground, at the school gates or on the way to and from school.

 When on the playground waiting, markings should be followed.

 Parents/carers must not enter the school building.

 Members of staff will be on duty to direct children from a safe social distance and to ensure social distancing is maintained on school premises.
 Signage will be used to remind parents/carers of drop off / pick up procedures.